favonia/cloudflare-ddns/docs/designs/core/codebase-architecture.markdown

 - `LifecycleConfig` holds validated schedule and shutdown settings used by the main process loop.
 - `UpdateConfig` holds validated provider, domain, WAF, timeout, and write-side settings used during reconciliation.

+Configuration defaults must be ordinary semantic values.
+Omitting a setting must have exactly the same effect as explicitly writing that setting's default value.
+For example, omitting `IP4_PROVIDER` or `IP6_PROVIDER` must match explicitly writing `cloudflare.trace`, and omitting `PROXIED` must match explicitly writing `false`.

 Constructed heartbeat and notifier services are runtime services, not config slices.
 The current bootstrap path wires them separately from `BuiltConfig`.

 A key lifecycle invariant is that reporter services are initialized before config or handle setup failure paths, so startup-failure reporting uses the same heartbeat/notifier instances as normal runtime reporting.